+- Indicate the person with the disability' Select one of the following options:

+- 'Yourself'

+- Spouse'

+- 'Qualifying Child'

+- 'Date of birth of person with disability'

+- Select the applicable option to indicate the severity of the disability:

+- 'Temporary Disability'

+- 'Permanent Disability'

-- 'Qualifying Child' - For each person with a disability complete the following: - 'Date of birth of person with disability (CCYYMMDD)' - Select the applicable option to indicate the severity of the disability: - 'Moderate Disability' - Severe Disability' - 'Specify the date on which the latest ITR-DD for this person was confirmed by a duly registered practitioner (CCYYMMDD)' - 'Registered Medical Practitioner Practice Number' - 'State the qualifying disability expenses paid by you i.r.o yourself, your spouse and qualifying children and not recovered from your any medical scheme and not included in any expenses claimed above' - source code 4023
+- 'Specify the date on which the latest ITR-DD for this person was confirmed by a duly registered practitioner (CCYYMMDD)'

+- Registered Medical Practitioner Practice Number'

+'State the qualifying disability expenses paid by you i.r.o yourself, your spouse and qualifying children and not recovered from your any medical scheme and not included in any expenses claimed above' - source code 4023

-8.1.10COMPLETING THE MEDICAL DEDUCTIONS SECTION FOR THE 2016 YEAR OF ASSESSMENT AND PRIOR YEARS
+8.1.11COMPLETING THE MEDICAL DEDUCTIONS SECTION FOR THE 2016 YEAR OF ASSESSMENT AND PRIOR YEARS

-- Note: The medical expenditure in respect of any family members who are dependent on you for family care and support must be included in when completing the fields in this section. - 'Were you a member of a medical scheme to which you and/or your employer made contributions' Select 'Y' or 'N' - 'State the total number of members (including yourself) per month' - Insert the number of members/dependants as reflected on the medical tax certificate that you received from the medical scheme at the end of February. - Note: Where you have solely made the contributions towards the medical scheme of a family member for whom you are liable for family care and support, you must include this person(s) when completing this field on the return.
+Note: The medical expenditure in respect of any family members who are dependent on you for family care and support must be included in when completing the fields in this section.

+'Were you a member of a medical scheme to which you and/or your employer made contributions' - Select 'Y' or 'N'

+'State the total number of members (including yourself) per month'

+- Insert the number of members/dependants as reflected on the medical tax certificate that you received from the medical scheme at the end of February. - Note: Where you have solely made the contributions towards the medical scheme of a family member for whom you are liable for family care and support, you must include this person(s) when completing this field on the return.

-State any medical scheme contributions made by yourself and not reflected on your IRP5/IT3(a) (4040)'
+'State any medical scheme contributions made by yourself and not reflected on your IRP5/IT3(a) (4040)'